snowyu/get-contributors.js/README.md

 * It could ask the user the information of the unknown fields(github etc) at the command line
 * It could write the new contributors to your contributors configuration file(.contributors)
-* It could merge multi-email addresses into one contributor if you've set on your contributors file(.contributors). the ".contributors" file should be put into the current diretory if no specified position.
+* It could merge multi-email addresses into one contributor if you've set on your contributors file(".contributors"). the ".contributors" file should be put into the current diretory if no specified position.

-## TODO
+## Changes

+### v0.4

-+ ! the percentage contribution in the project should use the changes mainly:
++ the percentage contribution in the project should use the changes mainly:
-  * contributions = commits*weight.commits(0.618) + insertions + deletions * weight.deletion(0.382)
+  * contributions = commits*weight.commit(0.618) + insertions + deletions * weight.deletion(0.1)
-* percent field is disabled temporarily.
++ weight option
++ branch option: the git branch to get the contributors.
++ path option: get the contributors of the specified path in the git's working directory

 ## Usage